-NEW YORK, NY. — The Wall Street Journal issued an extensive linguistics report today highlighting a steep, 90% increase in usage of the phrase “so important” by white people who just needed to tell you they’ve seen Jeremy O. Harris’s engaging new play Slave Play, currently running at the Golden Theatre through January 2020.
+NEW YORK, NY - The Wall Street Journal issued an extensive linguistics report today highlighting a steep, 90% increase in usage of the phrase “so important” by white people who just needed to tell you they’ve seen Jeremy O. Harris’s engaging play Slave Play, currently in a limited run at the Golden Theatre through January 2020.

 “It’s just so important for this to be on Broadway right now,” said Felicia Bridges, a freshman at NYU Tisch.
 “I knew that this play would make me woke, but I had no idea it would feel so good telling people that I’ve seen it.
 Also it was really funny!” she added.
 When pressed for deeper analysis of the play, she just repeated the phrase “so relevant, so now” while slowly backing away into an Uber.

 The most significant spike of this phrase was from residents of Greenwich Village, who took advantage of the $39 rush tickets available before returning to discuss at their $8k/mo apartments.